emacs-php/php-mode/README.md

 All contributors listed below improved PHP Mode as well.

-Please email any bugs or feature requests to `lobbyjones at gmail dot com` or submit them as Issues on the [Github page](https://github.com/ejmr/php-mode).
+Please email any bugs or feature requests to `lobbyjones at gmail dot com` or submit them as Issues on the [GitHub page](https://github.com/ejmr/php-mode).
 Also please include the output of `php-mode-version` in bug reports.

 **Note:** [There is a changelog for previous versions.](./Changelog.md)